 As the Program Manager for the Live and Local Strategic Initiative, Lucy works closely with councils across Western Sydney and Regional NSW to deliver live music events that promote the principles of the Live and Local Event Model – encouraging beneficial relationships between council, community, artists and businesses through live music at a grassroots level.

 Lucy believes that “the value of live music experiences extends beyond creating a connection between artist and audience.
 Live music has significant flow-on benefits for local businesses, jobs, the economy, tourism, youth engagement, mental health, place-making and urban planning, and community identity.”
-She is passionate about the use of live music as a catalyst for social cohesion and economic development, and challenges anyone not to dance to September by Earth Wind Fire.
+She is passionate about the use of live music as a catalyst for social cohesion and economic development.